FairDP: Certified Fairness with Differential Privacy: Abstract

 \section{Abstract}

-This paper introduces \textbf{\textsc{FairDP}}, a novel mechanism designed to simultaneously ensure differential privacy (DP) and fairness. \textsc{FairDP} operates by independently training models for distinct individual groups, using group-specific clipping terms to assess and bound the disparate impacts of DP.
-Throughout the training process, the mechanism progressively integrates knowledge from group models to formulate a comprehensive model that balances privacy, utility, and fairness in downstream tasks.
-Extensive theoretical and empirical analyses validate the efficacy of \textsc{FairDP}, demonstrating improved trade-offs between model utility, privacy, and fairness compared with existing methods.
+This paper introduces \textbf{\textsc{FairDP}}, a novel training mechanism designed to provide group fairness certification for the trained model's decisions, along with a differential privacy (DP) guarantee to protect training data.
+The key idea of \textsc{FairDP} is to train models for distinct individual groups independently, add noise to each group's gradient for data privacy protection, and progressively integrate knowledge from group models to formulate a comprehensive model that balances privacy, utility, and fairness in downstream tasks.
+By doing so, \textsc{FairDP} ensures equal contribution from each group while gaining control over the amount of DP-preserving noise added to each group's contribution.
+To provide fairness certification, \textsc{FairDP} leverages the DP-preserving noise to statistically quantify and bound fairness metrics.
+An extensive theoretical and empirical analysis using benchmark datasets validates the efficacy of \textsc{FairDP} and improved trade-offs between model utility, privacy, and fairness compared with existing methods.
+Our empirical results indicate that \textsc{FairDP} can improve fairness metrics by more than $65\%$ on average while attaining marginal utility drop (less than $4\%$ on average) under a rigorous DP-preservation across benchmark datasets compared with existing baselines.